AESPS/operative-agent/README.md

 - 🐧 **Kali-friendly** — Built for chaos labs and VMs you actually own (don't let the bot touch prod 💀 respectfully speaking)
 - 🤖 **Multi-Model Flow** — Claude ↔ GPT on command.
 Swap brains mid-session when you vibe different fr.
 - 🧰 **All-in-One Toolkit** — nmap · ffuf · binwalk · exiftool · stegseek · strings · http utils · and more (pretty solid collection ngl).
-- 📂 **Auto-Save Everything** — Decodes, dumps, and outputs go straight to `/tmp/` — no "where did that go" moment (bestie never forgets).
+- 📂 **Auto-Save Everything** — Decodes, dumps, and outputs go straight to `/tmp/` — no "where did that go" moment.
 - 🎯 **CTF Core Memory** — Knows flags, binaries, and shellcode.
 It's been around the block fr.
 - ⚙️ **Execution Control** — Go full auto or manual approve when you're feeling extra cautious (we respect your boundaries fr fr).
 - 📦 **Session Recall** — Keeps track of your messy lab so you don't lose your loot (zero cap).